 6 March – 21 April 2013

-For Inside the White Cube, Peake has created his first major sculptural installation, closely modelled on the now decommissioned penguin pool at ZSL London Zoo, an iconic modernist structure designed by architect Berthold Lubetkin in 1934.
-The structure acts as an amphitheatre or arena in which Peake, working with a group of dancers and musicians, will publicly develop a performance over the course of the exhibition.
+For Inside the White Cube, Peake created his first major sculptural installation, closely modelled on the now decommissioned penguin pool at ZSL London Zoo, an iconic modernist structure designed by architect Berthold Lubetkin in 1934.
+The structure acted as an amphitheatre or arena in which Peake, working with a group of dancers and musicians, publicly developed a performance over the course of the exhibition.

 The artist will be present in the gallery each week from Thursday to Sunday.